zorgiepoo/Komet/ReadMe.md

 A commit editor shouldn't be stuck in an obstructive save-and-close model.
 Applying and discarding a commit should be convenient, and you shouldn't [think twice](https://stackoverflow.com/a/4323790) about it.
 The editor should also automate actions that make writing good messages possible.

-After transitioning to Komet, I put less effort in creating higher quality messages and my margin of error has decreased.
+After transitioning to Komet, I put less effort in creating higher quality messages.

 ## Features